 Term of Internship

-This is a 120-hour residential internship with Wheatstone Ministries' 2018 summer camp at Biola University (July 15-21).
+This is a 120-hour residential internship with Wheatstone Ministries' 2019 summer camp at either William Jessup University (June 23-29), or Biola University (July 21-27).
 The internship begins at hire and ends with the fulfillment of duties at the following events:

 Manager interns are invited to attend the camp staff after-party, though attendance is not required.